 Clinton is a medium-sized town located in the state of Maryland.
 With a population of 37,812 people and ten constituent neighborhoods, Clinton is the 25th largest community in Maryland.

 Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clinton is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clinton who work in office and administrative support (20.09%), management occupations (9.49%), and business and financial occupations (8.23%).
+Overall, Clinton is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Clinton who work in office and administrative support (18.42%), management occupations (10.52%), and business and financial occupations (8.20%).

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Clinton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.45% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Clinton is somewhat higher than in the average US city of 21.84%: 28.72% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Clinton is English.
 Other important languages spoken here include Spanish and Tagalog.